keptn/lifecycle-toolkit/docs/docs/use-cases/flux.md

 ## Possible follow-ups

-You can set up a multi-stage delivery with Flux, same as it was done with `ArgoCD`.
+You can also set up a multi-stage delivery with Flux, same as it was done with `ArgoCD`.
-You can follow similar steps to the
+You can follow the steps of the
 [ArgoCD multi-stage delivery with Keptn](../guides/multi-stage-application-delivery.md) user guide.